vichrist/Work-Day-Planner/README.md

 # 05 Third-Party APIs: Work Day Scheduler

-The task was to create a daily calendar that allows the user to input scheduled events within each time block

-When the calendar is loaded the current date is displayed at the top

-The user is presented with timeblocks for standard business hours

-The user is able to add and save calendar events

-Each time user saves an vent to the calendar this data is stored in local storage
+## Description
+  The application will provide a daily planner that allows user to update the schedule within blocks of time.
+The application will save the plans after the page is refreshed and/or re-opened and the date of will display at the top of webpage depending on when user opens the application.

+## Usage:
+  This application can be used for anybody who has a schedule they would like to keep track of to manage effectively

+## Questions:
+  If you have any questions about this project reach out to me via email at c.vigil27@gmail.com.